-(b) A field umpire must take specified positions on the field as demanded by the positioning of baserunners.
-A field umpire is expected to:
+(b) A field umpire must take specified positions on the field as demanded by the positioning of base runners.
+A field umpires is expected to:

-(1) Make all decisions on the bases except those specifically reserved to the home plate umpire
+(1) make all decisions on the bases except those specifically reserved to the home plate umpire

-(2) Take concurrent jurisdiction with the home plate umpire in calling "Time," etc.
+(2) take concurrent jurisdiction with the home plate umpire in calling "Time," etc.

-(3) Assist the home plate umpire in every manner in enforcing the rules and shall maintain equal authority with the home plate umpire in enforcing the rules and maintaining discipline.
+(3) assist the home plate umpire in every manner in enforcing the rules and shall maintain equal authority with the home plate umpire in enforcing the rules and maintaining discipline.